al3ksh/Spinning-Donut/README.md

 - Adjustable speed, zoom, and aspect ratio for the truly discerning donut connoisseur.
 - Highly educational use of `WriteConsoleOutput` and raw buffers, which you will absolutely never need again.

+## About This Project
+This implementation was created with AI-assisted development.
+While the core mathematical and rendering logic is based on classic ASCII donut algorithms, the code structure, optimizations, and some features were refined with the help of AI tools.
+This project demonstrates how modern AI can assist in both learning and enhancing classic programming concepts.

 ## Requirements
 - Windows (console APIs are used; bring your own Linux porting kit and a sense of adventure).
 - C++14 compiler.